skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 For the purposes of a random shuffle it doesn't matter.
 If you have 4 Pegasuses (Pegasii?), it's perfectly possible, from a probability standpoint that you get 4 of them next to each other.

 ### 1.2.
-How many different ways can we draw 7 cards?
+How many different ways can we draw 7 cards from a deck of unique cards?

 Magic players are often encouraged to have multiples of some types of cards.
 This makes intuitive sense.
 More copies of the same creature, means a more consistent draw.
-But if we can calculate the probability that a card is drawn, we can put a number on the consistency.
+If we can calculate the probability that a card is drawn, we can put a number on the consistency.
+What if we eschew the expert advice and go with a deck where no card occurs more than once?

-First we need to figure out how many ways we can draw 7 cards, treating duplicates as separate cards.
-After all, we might get duplicates in our draw right?
+First we need to figure out how many ways we can draw our 7 cards.

 Armed with the factorial above, we know that there are 40, then 39, then 38, then 37, then 36, then 35 and finally 34 cards to possible cards at each step.
 So $$40 \cdot 39 \cdot 38 \cdot 37 \cdot 36 \cdot 35 \cdot 34 = \text{ALOT}$$.
 This number is enormous, not as enormous as the one above but still unfathomably large.